 I prefer to use a decent pasta machine (affiliate link) when making noodles.
 It just makes your life easier.
 Stretching the dough evenly is important in making great fresh pasta dough.

-If you don't own a pasta maker and are not ready to make an investment, you can stretch this noodles dough using a rolling pin, using as much pressure as you can, and then use a cheap wooden spaghetti pasta cutter (affiliate link).
+If you don't own a pasta maker (affiliate link) and are not ready to make an investment, you can stretch this noodles dough using a rolling pin, using as much pressure as you can, and then use a cheap wooden spaghetti pasta cutter (affiliate link) (affiliate link).

 One of the best perks of making vegan noodles dough from scratch is that they freeze, store, and cook very well.

 Fresh pasta is easy to store and use later.
 I promise you won't tell the difference, so making larger quantities pays off.

 Put the noodles and pasta nests in a spacious airtight container, leaving some room between them, and put them in the freezer.
 When they look hardened, separate them using either parchment paper or cling and then store them.

 You can make fresh pasta, shape the smooth dough into a ball, and store it in the fridge for up to two days before shaping it.
 Ensure wrapping it tightly in plastic wrap film and refrigerate; otherwise, it will develop mold.